kshravi86/quora-backup/README.md

     $ cd quora-backup
     $ pip install -r requirements.txt

+### Installing without git
+For the less technical users who want to use quora-backup without installing git:

+1. [Download quora-backup](https://github.com/csu/quora-backup/archive/master.zip) and extract the files from the `.zip` archive
+2. Open a terminal or command prompt window and enter the folder using `cd`
+3. Run `pip install -r requirements.txt` (after installing Python and pip)

 ## Usage

     $ python backup.py Christopher-J-Su  # defaults to flat-file json backups